Evelyn de Rothschild: Personal life and death

 On 30 November 2000, Rothschild married the American lawyer and entrepreneur Lynn Forester, who was the head of the Luxembourg-based wireless broadband venture FirstMark Communications Europe and the former wife of Andrew Stein, a New York City political figure who served as the last president of the New York City Council.
 By this marriage, he has two stepchildren, Benjamin Forester Stein (b.
 1985) and John Forester Stein (b.
 1988).
 On the announcement of the marriage, the de Rothschild couple were invited to spend their honeymoon at the White House, where they agreed to stay one night.

+He owned homes in London, New York City, Martha's Vineyard, and Buckinghamshire, where he lived at Ascott House, a country estate owned by the National Trust.

+After suffering a stroke, Rothschild died from COVID-19 and pneumonia at his home in Chelsea, London, on 7 November 2022, aged 91.